illacceptanything/illacceptanything/README.md

     - s/anything/nothing/: [#292](https://github.com/illacceptanything/illacceptanything/pull/292) [#340](https://github.com/illacceptanything/illacceptanything/pull/340)
     - Removing items from this list
  * Also, please refrain from uploading extremely large files or filenames with reserved characters, since those can make cloning the repository impossible for other contributors.
- * Please try to sort files in `data/`, `code/`, etc. where applicable.
+ * Please try to sort files into `data/`, `code/`, etc. where applicable.
 A neater repository is more maintainable!

 ## Contributing